Miccighel/Crowd_Frame/README.md

 It also _allows to provide the file containing the set of HITs for the task deployed_.

+##### Blocking and Reset Mechanisms

+Crowd_Frame relies on an **Access Control List (ACL)** stored in DynamoDB to regulate worker progress.
+If a worker exceeds the maximum number of allowed tries or the time limit (`time_assessment`), the task is automatically blocked for that worker to enforce the configured rules.

+For testing and development purposes, it is recommended to set a **high value for `time_assessment`**, to avoid workers being blocked too quickly during experimentation.

+If a task needs to be “unlocked” or reset, it is possible to clear the records stored in the ACL table.
+⚠️ Important: clearing the ACL table will remove all access history for the task and should only be done when you need to restart from a clean state.

 #### Step 7 - Worker Checks

 Allows to configure additional checks on workers.